Household effects

 - Any permits that may be required for Prohibited and restricted items

-- Any other relevant supporting documents, e.g. receipts for new items
+- Any other relevant supporting documents, such as receipts for new items

 Note: Customs will not prepare or complete a clearance without all documents being received by our clearance team.